Seek Returns logo

 0.00%

-DELL’s Dividend Payout Ratio of 29.04% is within the typical range for the Computer Hardware industry, suggesting a balanced approach between shareholder payouts and company reinvestment.
+DELL’s Dividend Payout Ratio of 29.04% is within the typical range for the Technology Hardware, Storage & Peripherals industry, suggesting a balanced approach between shareholder payouts and company reinvestment.

-ASX vs. DELL: A comparison of their Payout Ratio against their respective Semiconductors and Computer Hardware industry benchmarks.
+ASX vs. DELL: A comparison of their Dividend Payout Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 Dividend at a Glance